Table of Contents

 Starting from ClusterControl 1.9.0, ClusterControl provides two graphical user interfaces:

-.
+In past years, we have been transitioning the ClusterControl GUI to a new web framework called ClusterControl v2, or ClusterControl GUI v2 and it is accessible via https://{ClusterControl_host}:9443/ (if upgraded to 1.9.7) or https://{ClusterControl_host}/ for new installation.
 This new completely rewritten web application will continue to improve the user experience and ease of use that our users are accustomed to.
-It will take some time in order to become feature-complete compared with the current released version of ClusterControl GUI, and once it is ready, it shall replace the ClusterControl GUI (v1) as the primary graphical user interface for all database clusters.
+Starting from ClusterControl 1.9.7 (September 2023), the GUI v2 is considered feature-complete, effectively superseding GUI v1.
 Both GUIs communicate to the same controller process (CMON) via the RPC interface.
 The documentation section User Guide (GUI v2) is meant to be for this version.

 ClusterControl CLI